kingma-sbw/php-form-template/README.md

 ## index.php

-Show a form for a new entry and the current list
+Show a form for a new entry and the current list.
+Send post to fach-handler.php

-## #update-fach.php
+## fach-update.php

-Show a form to update an existing Fach
+Show a form to update an existing Fach.
+Send post to fach-handler.php

 ## fach-handler.php